johndugan/eslint-config/README.md

 2. Add your project-level ESLint configuration to a `.eslintrc` file in the project root.
 Use the example above as a blueprint.

+3. Add your project-level ESLint configuration to a `.babelrc` file in the project root.
+Use the example above as a blueprint.

-3. Add your project-level Prettier configuration to a `.prettierrc` file in the project root.
+4. Add your project-level Prettier configuration to a `.prettierrc` file in the project root.
 Read about the [configuration file](https://prettier.io/docs/en/configuration.html) and [configuration options](https://prettier.io/docs/en/options.html) in the Prettier docs.